AI Receptionist vs Google Business Agent (2026 Guide)

 It also doesn’t:

-- Book into your calendar with your rules (buffers, service durations, which tech covers which zip code)
+- Book into your calendar with your rules: buffers, service durations, staff coverage, zip codes

 - Handle escalation the way you’d want a front desk to (“this sounds like a gas leak, I’m connecting you now”)